Guide to Dehydrating Vegetables

 You can dehydrate caramelized onions and green onions, too.
 Dehydrated caramelized onions add a sweet and savory flavor to backpacking meals.
 For complete instructions...

-Explore: Dehydrating Onions
+Explore: Guide to Dehydrating Onions

 Dehydrating Mushrooms